adamfoneil/Postulate.Mvc/README.md

 ## 3. Create a controller that inherits from SqlServerDbController&lt;TDb, TKey&gt;

 Postulate.Mvc provides a special controller type that encapsulates common CRUD actions along with some exception handling that makes it simple to execute CRUD actions safely.

+Relevant source:
+- [SqlServerDbController](https://github.com/adamosoftware/Postulate.Mvc/blob/master/Postulate.Mvc/SqlServerDbController.cs) Shows the low-level implementation of CRUD methods and the related exception handling.

+- [CustomerController.cs](https://github.com/adamosoftware/Postulate.Mvc/blob/master/SampleWebApp/Controllers/CustomerController.cs) shows SqlServerDbController in use.

+- [Customer.cs](https://github.com/adamosoftware/Postulate.Mvc/blob/master/SampleModels/Customer.cs) To test adding delete permissions, I added an `AllowDelete` override to my Customer model class.
+This is a silly example because it has a hardcoded user name, but it demonstrates how you can check permissions on CRUD actions without adding complexity to your controllers.